 What really captured my imagination was a specific procedure called a reverse shoulder replacement.
 When I scrubbed in on my first reverse shoulder case as an intern, it was somewhat mind-blowing to me that we could flip the geometry of the joint and restore motion and function of the shoulder.
 That’s really what captured my interest in shoulder surgery.

 After my residency in St. Louis, I went to Phoenix, Arizona, for a shoulder and elbow fellowship with the CORE Institute.
 It was there that I gained the necessary experience to become competent in complex shoulder and elbow reconstruction.

-Following my shoulder and elbow fellowship in Arizona, my wife and I decided to return home to California and go into practice serving the people of Modesto.
+Following my shoulder and elbow fellowship in Arizona, my wife and I decided to return home to California.
 It has provided us with an opportunity to be close to family, and I have had the privilege of being involved with training the next generation of orthopedic surgeons through my involvement with our local residency program.

 Outside of my practice, my wife and I have been blessed with three kids that keep us busy.

 As a family, we enjoy the outdoors – golfing, camping, fishing, hunting, hiking, and all of the fun outdoor things California offers.
 We’re a pretty active crew!